 No one knows what to do with Donald Trump.
-A vaudevillian, circus performer, huckster, snake oil salesman, and carny barker for President of the United States?
+A vaudevillian, circus performer, huckster, snake oil salesman, and carny barker as President of the United States?
 How could that be?
 What would Washington, Jefferson, Hamilton, and Adams possibly make of this media and real estate mogul who is reshaping the American political landscape?

 The Founding Fathers aside, neither the GOP nor the Democratic Left have any idea whatsoever.
 They are bamboozled and completely befuddled by The Donald, refuse to take him seriously, assume that the country will soon come to its senses and reject this New York charlatan.
 The times are too dangerous, too precipitous, and possibly too calamitous to have a clown at the helm of the ship of state.

-Marco Rubio, a GOP contender for the Presidency, a normally mild-mannered and temperate member of the Republican centrist establishment, went gutter and smarmy.
+Marco Rubio, a GOP contender for the Presidency during the 2016 election, a normally mild-mannered and temperate member of the Republican centrist establishment, went gutter and smarmy.
 Ted Cruz, another pretender, veered as far to the religious right as he possibly could, sounding like a Biblical prophet, Billy Sunday, and Jimmy Swaggart all rolled into one.
 They all had become unhinged.
 The normal attacks on issues and positions found no traction.
 The more they went off course, hopping and bumping like comic jousters in Punch and Judy, howling and name-calling, hoping to land enough low blows to throw the man off his stride, the more The Donald rose in the polls.

 Neither logic, ideas, high-minded appeals, or invocations of God and Jesus Christ Almighty had any resonance whatsoever.
 Trump was not the Teflon candidate, but Mighty Joe Young, the beast, King Kong, and the incarnation of every American hero since John Wayne, Arnold Schwarzenegger, and Sylvester Stallone.

-Meanwhile Trump goes from sideshow to big top to megachurch on a roll.
+Meanwhile Trump went from sideshow to big top to megachurch on a roll.
 In the run-up to the New Hampshire primary almost as many non-residents as registered voters went to Manchester to see The Donald show; and he did not disappoint.
 He offended everyone like a Borscht Belt comedian.
 His delivery was better than Henny Youngman and Milton Berle, his one-liners zinged like Jackie Mason’s, and his hysterical attacks of the media, Washington, and the coastal establishments were the main event.